spadmanaban25/cse15l-lab-report/Week-4-Lab-Report.md

 <br><br>
 We must consider all cases and outputs when testing.
 Bugs don't necessarily have to lead to an error or to a system crashing.
 Wrong outputs are also symptoms of bugs.
 Here, I use a test case file where an extra parentheses is inserted within the link.
-When testing on commandline, the output was the link with that parentheses.
+When testing on command line, the output was the link with that parentheses.
 In the method, there is no condition or command to check for any extraneous characters that are not needed for the link.
 What my lab group came up with was using a different data structure: stack.
 The stack is useful in which all characters of the link could be passed into a stack, and we could pop or remove